hongyyu/Data-Pipeline/README.md

     - Password: **Redshift User Password**
     - Port: **Redshift Port**
 #### *Run the DAG*
+1. `Run` the `create_tables.sql` script on your Redshift cluster for creating appropriated tables which are localed under `dags` folder.
-1. `Open` the Airflow UI
+2. `Open` the Airflow UI.
-2. `Turn On` the DAG so that the Scheduler could schedule what tasks to put into the queue.
+3. `Turn On` the DAG so that the Scheduler could schedule what tasks to put into the queue.
-3. Click `Trigger DAG` and then wait until complete.
+4. Click `Trigger DAG` and then wait until complete.